 If you have Barrett’s oesophagus or squamous dysplasia, it is possible that these conditions could become either adenocarcinoma or squamous cell cancer of the food pipe.
 Doctors want to be able to treat these conditions before they turn into cancer.

 Trials in the USA and Europe have suggested that this treatment is safe and works well for these conditions.
-NICE has looked at the findings and decided that there is not enough long term evidence at the moment.
-They have advised doctors that for now, people can only have this treatment as part of a clinical trial.
-So as well as treating people with Barrett’s oesophagus and squamous dysplasia, the aim of this trial is to build a long term record of treatment effects (a ‘registry’).
+NICE recommends this treatment for Barett's oesophagus.
+As well as treating people with Barrett’s oesophagus and squamous dysplasia, the aim of this trial is to build a long term record of treatment effects (a ‘registry’).

 Who can enter